Search results

 Paid campaigns on Google Search, Display, YouTube and Meta (Facebook + Instagram).

-Account audit (existing clients) — review prior performance, identify wasted spend, document top performers.
+Account audit (existing) — review prior performance, identify wasted spend, document top performers.

-New account structure — Google Ads via MCC link.
-Meta: Business Manager → Ad Account → Pixel → Catalog (if e-comm).
+Account structure — Google Ads via MCC.
+Meta: Business Manager → Ad Account → Pixel → Catalog (e-comm).

-Pixel & conversion tracking — install/verify GTM, Google Ads conversion tags, Meta Pixel, custom conversions.
-Confirm all events fire correctly before any campaign launches.
+Pixel & conversion tracking — GTM, Google Ads tags, Meta Pixel, custom conversions.
+All must fire before any campaign launches.

 Campaign strategy doc — campaign types, targeting, budget allocation, bidding strategy, 90-day goals.
 Client approves before launch.

-Campaign build — campaigns, ad sets, audiences, ads.
-Use SEO keyword data for Search.
+Campaign build — using SEO keyword data for Search.
 Internal QA before go-live.

-Compliance check — verify all ads meet platform policies before submission.
+Compliance check — all ads meet platform policies before submission.

 Daily

-Monitor performance — flag unusual spend, drops, policy issues
+Monitor performance — flag unusual spend, drops, or policy issues

 Watch budget pacing